WeberJulian/doublePendulumCUDA/readme.md

 The function `Uint32 pickColor(float o1, float o2)` associate to a combination of angle, an intresting color.

-We then for each timestamp compute the physics update on the GPU with CUDA.
+We then for each time step compute the physics update on the GPU with CUDA.

 ## Result